-MINI offers a comprehensive vehicle maintenance program for absolutely no cost.
+MINI offers a comprehensive vehicle maintenance program.
 Buy a MINI now and pay no maintenance costs for the first 3 years or 36,000 miles, whichever comes first, for the covered items.

-The MINI Boot to Bonnet No Cost Maintenance Program: one of the most comprehensive maintenance programs in its class covering all factory-recommended maintenance, for example, oil services and inspections, as well as specific items that need replacement due to normal wear and tear - such as brake pads, brake rotors and wiper blade inserts.
+The Complimentary Scheduled MINI Maintenance: one of the most comprehensive maintenance programs in its class covering all factory-recommended maintenance, for example, oil and brake fluid services.

 MINI’s comprehensive maintenance program covers all factory-recommended maintenance at no charge, including:

 -Brake Fluid Service